ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 ```
 We were unable to connect to your IBM Cloud infrastructure (SoftLayer) account.
 Creating a standard cluster requires that you have either a
-Pay-As-You-Go account that is linked to an IBM Cloud infrastructure (SoftLayer) account term
+Pay-As-You-Go account that is linked to an IBM Cloud infrastructure (SoftLayer)
-or that you have used the {{site.data.keyword.containerlong}} CLI
+account term or that you have used the {{site.data.keyword.containerlong_notm}}
-to set your {{site.data.keyword.Bluemix_notm}} Infrastructure API keys.
+CLI to set your {{site.data.keyword.Bluemix_notm}} Infrastructure API keys.
 ```
 {: screen}